Chamanzar/SilenceMap/README.md

 In [EEG_prep](EEG_prep) folder, there is a matlab code named [EEG_epoched_pruning.m](EEG_prep/EEG_epoched_pruning.m), which includes all of the preprocessing steps we have used for the recorded EEG dataset.
 This code requires [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) toolbox.
 You can download any of the EEG files from our opensource dataset [here](https://doi.org/10.1184/R1/12402416), and put it inside the [EEG_prep](EEG_prep) folder, and run [EEG_epoched_pruning.m](EEG_prep/EEG_epoched_pruning.m), with proper modifications, to preprocess the EEG data.

 ### MRI preprocessing and leadfield extraction

+To Prerprocess the MRI scans using FreeSurfer and MNE,

 ### SilenceMap